Fungai-P/CapitecAssessment/README.md

 Swagger UI allows exploration and testing of all endpoints.

-Via the endpoint below to pull transaction data from multiple sources and aggregate into the database:
+Call the endpoint below to pull transaction data from the multiple sources and aggregate it into the database:

     api/aggregation/run